lil-lab/cerealbar_generation/README.md

 ```

 ### Notes
-This current version of the repo does not include a pipeline for human-system interactions (e.g., the backend server to communicate with Unity game, a deterministic planner to generate system's path-plan and so on.)
+The current version of the repo does not include a pipeline for human-system interactions (e.g., the backend server to communicate with the Unity game, a deterministic planner to generate system's path-plan and etc.)

 ### License
 MIT (partilaly Apache License 2.0, see `model/instruction_generator_model.py`)